Lineage 2 Classic Leveling Guide - Best Hunting Zones and More!

 If you want to progress as fast as possible in L2 Classic, you should always look for people to play with.
 Join a clan as fast as possible, or at least find some players you can consistently farm with.
 You’re not only going to get the exp multiplier, but you’ll also get the chance for some actual role-playing with tanks absorbing enemies’ attacks, damage dealers killing the monsters as fast as possible and supports assisting their team in every way possible.
 All classes have niches to fill and it won’t come into play if you’re only going to play solo.
 Also if you insist on playing solo, remember that it will be really slow on healers and tanks.

-Of course we understand that it’s not always so easy to find party, especially on lower levels.
+Of course, we understand that it’s not always so easy to find a party, especially on lower levels.
 Not everybody has the dream situation of starting together with friends and always having people to play with.
 Playing solo to some extent is possible.
 Some of the zones we’re going to talk about are really well suited for that playstyle.
 At the same time, it’s important to understand that the progression will be slower.

 Always check for weaknesses and resistances